MBuffenoir/21docker/readme.md

 ## Requirements

-Have docker toolbox installed and cs configured to call Exoscale API.
+Have docker toolbox installed and cs configured if you want to use Exoscale compute API to create your hosting instance.
+You can of course use any other provider that docker-machine supports to host the project.

 ## Create a docker machine to host containers